JMANN240/screenex/README.md

 # Screenex

 Put your old laptop to use!
 Screenex allows you to seamlessly control other computers as if they were connected to your own!
+Your mouse is no longer bound by your monitors, but can roam freely on an infinite 2D plane.
+"Palce" screens on that plane to control them remotely

 Configure the computers' IP addresses in `config.py` and configure the screen you want to control in `screens.json`.
 The dependencies are in `requirements.txt`.
 Run `server.py` on your computer you want to control and run `client.py` on your primary computer.